uconn-maglab/maglab-main/README.md

 # maglab-main
-The central public repository for the lab.
+The FORMER central public repository for the lab.
+The lab github is now https://github.com/comp-cogneuro-lang

 ## Usage